ThomasTorres2024/LinAlgNotes/content/Special Matrices/Normal Matrices and Spectral Theorem Proof.md

 If $A$ is Diagonal then $A^H=A$, so $A$ is Hermitian, so $A$ is normal

+The total class of normal matrices is NOT limited to the aforementioned special types of matrices.
+Any matrix that satisfies the definition of normal is simply normal.

 ---

 # Complex Spectral Decomposition

+We will prove that any matrix $A \in \mathbb{C}^{n \times n}$ is unitarily diagonalizable.

 Suppose $A \in \mathbb{C}^{n \times n}$ then exists a unitary matrix $U,D \in \mathbb{C}^{n\times n}$ where $U$ is orthogonal and $D$ is a diagonal matrix such that we can express $A$ as: